Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         -   The Footer remains consistent on each page.

         -   The Footer includes social media buttons.

+        -   The social media buttons change colour (both background and text) when hovered over.

         -   Social Media links open in a new page.